junixdpirate/lmph-be-exam/README.md

 - Docker or Docker Desktop for Windows
 - Git

-## Deploying the dockerize application
+## Deploying the dockerized application

 There is already a ready docker-compose file for running a dockerize application, You don't need to do build.
 The image application is available in this docker hub repo:
 ```